goutamgmb/NTIRE21_BURSTSR/README.md

 Additionally, the weights for the [PWC-Net](https://arxiv.org/abs/1811.11127) network used in the evaluation for Track 2 can be downloaded from [here](https://data.vision.ee.ethz.ch/bhatg/pwcnet-network-default.pth).

-## Reference
-A detailed description of the BurstSR dataset and the AlignedPSNR metric is available in the paper "Deep Burst Super-Resolution" (link will be posted soon).
-The paper also presents a solution for burst super-resolution, which can be used as a reference.

 ## Issues and questions:
 In case of any questions about the challenge or the toolkit, feel free to open an issue on Github.